StevenB96/interview-question-answers-repository/Behavioral_&_Soft_Skills/Behavioral_&_Soft_Skills.md

 ___

-### 10. How do you receive and act on feedback? / How do you handle feedback or criticism from peers/managers?
+### 10. How do you receive and act on feedback? / How do you handle feedback or criticism from peers/managers? ✔

-Project references: ai_tool-risk_mitigation-demo-project, obs-etl-k8s-demo-project
+Project references: LLL

-I always thank people for feedback, then turn it into an action plan I can validate.
-After interviews I received feedback that I needed more exposure to production debugging.
-I converted that feedback into a hands-on project.
+I start by thanking people for their feedback and turning it into a clear action plan.
+I define success criteria, seek peer review, and continue iterating after the initial implementation to ensure continuous improvement.

-I built an Observability & ETL demo to practise deployment and monitoring.
-I set success criteria, sought peer review and iterated until the project demonstrated the skills required.
+**For example**, on project (codename LLL) I received feedback to deepen my understanding of Laravel architecture, so I created a focused learning plan and studied lessons such as “Action / Command Pattern,” “Observer Pattern with Events/Listeners,” and “Facades: They Are Everywhere in Laravel.”

-I set success criteria, sought peer review and iterated — feedback became a measurable improvement loop.
-That process helped me both learn new skills and produce tangible evidence of impact.
+I took notes, used weekly catch-ups to show my manager progress and validate what I’d learned, and continued looking for applicable courses when new challenges arose — a process that both improved my skills and produced tangible evidence of impact.

 ___